Hakorr/UniversalBoardDrawer/README.md

 # UniversalBoardDrawer
 A userscript library for seamlessly adding chess move arrows to game boards on popular platforms like Chess.com and Lichess.org.
-Enhance your chess-playing experience by easily customizing and displaying move arrows, improving gameplay clarity and strategic analysis.

 <table>
   <tr>